 Let’s begin, as all memorable festivities do, with a libation to get those good times rolling as quickly as humanly possible.
 As un-fussy as cocktails get, basically a vehicle for rum and fruit juice, (not this year, scurvy!) the Hurricane begs to be served in punch form.
 Keep it authentic with the appropriate elongated tulip-shaped glassware.
 Get the Hurricane Punch recipe.

-Not to be overshadowed by the French Creole population, the Italian immigrant community in New Orleans mightily staked its culinary claim by putting forth the biggest, baddest sandwich: the muffaletta.
+Not to be overshadowed by the French Creole population, the Italian immigrant community in New Orleans mightily staked its culinary claim by putting forth the biggest, baddest sandwich: the muffuletta.
 Stacked with charcuterie, provolone, and a spicy olive salad, this miniature version does the original from Central Grocery credit.
-Get the Mini Muffaletta Bites recipe.
+Get the Mini Muffuletta Bites recipe.

-You can fry the shrimp earlier in the day and warm them up just ahead of assembly for easy party time management.
-In contrast to the showy muffaletta, the magic of the po’ boy is in its fresh simplicity.
+Two New Orleans delicacies rolled into one cute sandwich.
+You can fry the tomatoes earlier in the day and warm them up just ahead of assembly for easy party time management.
+In contrast to the showy muffuletta, the magic of the po’ boy is in its fresh simplicity.
 Have a bottle of traditional Louisiana hot sauce nearby for maximum authenticity.
-Get the Po’ Boy Sliders recipe.
+Get the Fried Green Tomato and Shrimp Po’ Boy Sliders recipe.

 There’s an old Creole saying: Anything worth making is worth making into a deviled egg.
 Okay, that’s not a real thing, but so long as they already have “devil” in their name, might as well get hella spicy.
 Get the Creole Deviled Eggs recipe.

-Traditionally, a king cake is served whole, and the lucky recipient of the one plastic baby tucked inside becomes obligated to the host.
-Try this clever cheater recipe for individual cakes, and go ahead and tuck them babies into each one and see what you can make your friends do.
-Get the Easy Mini King Cakes recipe.
+You know you must have one.
+Traditionally, a king cake has one plastic baby tucked inside, of which the lucky recipient becomes obligated to the party host.
+Why not go ahead and tuck a multitude of them babies and see what you can make your friends do.
+Get our Mardi Gras King Cake recipe.

 Step 3: Commemorate